c-blake/suggest/README.md

 pitch.
 False positive rates for d>3 probably makes that regime uninteresting.
 Still, SymSpell benefit remains ***only 7.3x-ish for 80 kWord @d=3*** which is not great.
-Indeed, **parallel** storage/processing optimizations on both linear scan and SymSpell querying **might even nullify** such a small advantage.
+Indeed, **parallel** storage/processing optimizations on both linear scan and SymSpell querying **might even nullify** such a small advantage (the linear case has easily ensured work independence while SymSpell has plausibly high L3 cache competition.)

 ## Experimental Set Up and Basics